Guidelines regarding tuition fees

 Not meeting the conditions for the next semester in a programme

-If the students does not meet the requirements to continue studies within the programme and chooses to apply for drop-out, the student is entitled to have the tuition fee paid refunded.
+If the student does not meet the requirements to continue studies within the programme and chooses to apply for drop-out, the student is entitled to have the tuition fee paid for unregistered courses refunded.

 Transfer of credits